-The act removes the requirement that an ODOT contractor indemnify a railroad company against any damage that may result by reason of the negligence of the contractor in making an improvement to a grade separation.
-Under continuing law, the ODOT Director must require a contract performance bond and a payment bond with sufficient sureties.
-The bond must equal 100% of the contract amount, conditioned, among other things, that the contractor will perform the work on the terms proposed.
+The bill removes the requirement that an ODOT contractor indemnify a railroad company against any damage that may result by reason of the negligence of the contractor in making an improvement to a grade separation.
+Under current law, the ODOT Director must require a contract performance bond and a payment bond with sufficient sureties.
+The bond must be in an amount equal to 100% of the contract amount, conditioned, among other things, that the contractor will perform the work on the terms proposed.
+Further, the bond must provide indemnity for both of the following:

-Previously, the bond had to indemnify both: